Materials-Data-Science-and-Informatics/atomID/docs/quickstart.md

 Welcome to the atomID package quickstart guide!
 This guide will help you get started with using the `AnnotateCrystal` class for annotating crystal structures and defects.
 Follow the steps below to begin.

-## Key Features

-- **Multi-format Data Input**: Supports data import from multiple commonly used formats, such as CIF, POSCAR, and LAMMPS, ensuring compatibility across various modelling tools and workflows.
-- **Crystal Structure Identification**: Utilises Common Neighbour Analysis to accurately identify crystal structures within different lattices.
-- **Defect Detection and Characterisation**: Applies Wigner-Seitz analysis to detect and categorise various types of lattice defects.
-- **Defect Concentration Calculation**: Computes the concentration of different point defects.
-- **Knowledge Graph Creation**: Generates a knowledge graph for crystal structures using the Computational Material Sample Ontology (CMSO), which can be exported and stored in Turtle (TTL) format, enabling sharing and complex querying on the data.

 ## Installation

 First, ensure you have the `atomID` package installed.
 You can install it via pip: